CodeGeneration-2020/code-generation-code-style/docs/javascript.md

   const handledStatus = STATUSES[receivedStatus]();
 ```

-- ### Try to always use ternary expressions instead.
+- ### Try to always use ternary expressions.
 It helps to reduce redundant lines of code.

 ```javascript
   const status = user?.id ? 'online' : 'offline: